soverenio/docs/docs/getting-started/quick-start.md

 ## What happens under the hood

-There are several things which happen automatically in the cluster when you apply the manifest.
+There are several things which happen automatically in the cluster when you install Soveren Agent:

-2. The Soveren Agent is deployed into the namespace `soverenio`.
-The Soveren Agent contains the Interceptors and the Personal Data Detector (which itself consists of several components).
+1. The Soveren Agent contains the Interceptors and the Personal Data Detector, which itself consists of several components.

-3. For the Soveren Agent to be able to read relevant information from the Kubernetes API, the following happens:
+2. Both the Interceptors and the Personal Data Detector are deployed into the namespace `soverenio`.

-     * A dedicated `ServiceAccount` is created for the Personal Data Detector
+3. For the Soveren Agent to be able to read relevant information from the Kubernetes API, a dedicated `ServiceAccount` is created for the Personal Data Detector.
+This `ServiceAccount` is given [cluster-wide permissions](https://github.com/soverenio/deployment/blob/master/interceptor/base/digger-sa-crb.yaml) (`ClusterRoleBinding`) to `view`.

-     * This `ServiceAccount` is given [cluster-wide permissions](https://github.com/soverenio/deployment/blob/master/interceptor/base/digger-sa-crb.yaml) (`ClusterRoleBinding`) to `view`
+4. The Interceptors do not need special Kubernetes RBAC permissions to capture the traffic